 Discover monuments such as the fresco entitled "Migrants" 1.2 km away, which can be seen on the blind facade of a building.
 There is the majestic fresco "The Underwater World" 1.7 km away, a wall that runs along the avenue depicting black and white swimmers, a mermaid and aquatic animals.
 If you want to relax, there are attractions just a few minutes' walk from the hotel.
 The Stade de France where you can visit behind the scenes.
 To find out more about Saint Denis, you can also make a detour to the royal necropolis where you will discover the cathedral.
 The Saint Denis Center Basilique hotel will make you spend a wonderful stay while making you discover what the city has to offer.

-The Air and Space Museum is over 100 years old.
-However, it has kept all its beauty and authenticity.
-This indoor exhibition space is one of the largest of its kind.
-It seduces young and old with its large collection of air and space devices.
+The Air and Space Museum, with its over 100 years of history, has maintained its beauty and authenticity.
+This indoor exhibition space is one of the largest of its kind and captivates visitors of all ages with its extensive collection of air and space artifacts.

 How to get from Saint-Denis to Charles de Gaulle Airport by a private chauffeured car ?